Chart Color Schemes

 Bethania - Waterford's population is slightly younger than the national pattern

-Bethania-Waterford's median age is 38 years, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The 75-84 age group constitutes 10.3% of Bethania-Waterford's population compared to Greater Brisbane, while the 45-54 cohort makes up 9.9%.
-Between 2021 and present day, the 75-84 age group has increased from 9.2% to 10.3%, whereas the 85+ cohort has decreased from 4.4% to 3.4%.
-By 2041, demographic projections indicate significant shifts in Bethania-Waterford's age structure.
-Notably, the 75-84 group is expected to grow by 51%, reaching 2,035 people from its current figure of 1,352.
-The aging population trend is evident, with those aged 65 and above accounting for 66% of projected growth.
-Conversely, the 5-14 and 0-4 age cohorts are anticipated to experience population declines.
+Bethania-Waterford has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38.
+The 75-84 age group constitutes 10.3% of Bethania-Waterford's population, compared to Greater Brisbane, while the 45-54 cohort makes up 9.9%.
+Between 2021 and present, the 75-84 age group has increased from 9.2% to 10.3%, whereas the 85+ cohort has decreased from 4.4% to 3.4%.
+By 2041, demographic projections show significant shifts in Bethania-Waterford's age structure.
+The 75-84 group is expected to grow by 50%, reaching 2,035 people from the current 1,352.
+Those aged 65 and above are projected to account for 66% of population growth.
+Meanwhile, the 5-14 and 0-4 age groups are anticipated to experience population declines.